RomanCLV/DUAV2023/enable_ap_vnc_ssh.md

 Move to > `Interface Options` > `SSH` > `Yes`

 SSH is now enabled on your device.

-To activate the services:
+Reboot the Raspberry Pi:
 ```
-sudo service ssh restart
-sudo service sshd restart
+reboot
 ```

 To identify your local ip address, type: `ifconfig` and look at the `wlan0` tag.
 The IP starting with `192.168.X.X` is your local IP.